I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 His biographer, Chaim M. Rosenberg, describes Lowell as being “wealthy from birth and sheltered from the roughness of life, [believing] that success comes to those who work hard and failure is a personal weakness.”

 On the surface, the Lowell System looked benign in that it employed young women rather than children to run machinery.
-He offered his employees (they were universally known as mill girls) access to a good education and many were able to find better jobs in nursing and teaching.
-However, one mill girl said “After one has worked from ten to fourteen hours at manual labor, it is impossible to study History, Philosophy, or Science.”
+He offered his employees (universally known as mill girls) access to a good education and many were able to find better jobs in nursing and teaching.
+However, one mill girl said “After one has worked from 10 to 14 hours at manual labor, it is impossible to study History, Philosophy, or Science.”

 The women were recruited from area farms and they lived in company boarding houses under the watchful eye of chaperones.
 They had to follow a strict code of morality laid down by Lowell.
 Attendance at religious services was mandatory.